Peter19995/devops-interview-assessment/README.md

 2. **Deployed a sample application (Nginx)** to verify the setup.
 3. **Optimized the cluster for high availability** by ensuring multi-AZ deployment.
 4. **Configured Horizontal Pod Autoscaling (HPA)** and **Cluster Autoscaler** for scalability.
-5. **Deployed a StatefulSet** for stateful applications like MySQL.